 Am I a candidate for weight loss surgery?

 non-surgical approaches have failed.
-It is also an answer for those suffering from obesity-related diseases.
+It is also an answer to those suffering from obesity-related diseases.
 It is not a"quick fix" and requires a major commitment from you along with the willingness and desire to make significant lifestyle changes.
 In addition to our support groups, you will also need the support of your family and friends.

 Obesity is most often measured by using a mathematical formula called a Body Mass Index (BMI).
 It is a measure of body fat based on height and weight that applies to both adult men and women.

 A high or low BMI should not be the sole determining factor for obesity surgery.
-Individual and family medical history as well as an evaluation of diet and physical activity must be included in evaluating the decision for surgery.
+Individual and family medical history, as well as an evaluation of diet and physical activity, must be included in evaluating the decision for surgery.

-A decision is made only after a complete evaluation is made by our surgeons, psychologists and nutritionists.
+A decision is made only after a complete evaluation is made by our surgeons, psychologists, and nutritionists.
 In addition to meeting the BMI requirements, the patient also has to have a complete understanding of the life-altering lifestyle changes they will be making and an unqualified willingness to make that commitment.

 How does weight loss surgery make me lose weight?